mjdousti/Therminator/README.md

 See [changelog](CHANGELOG.md) file for details.

 ## Requirements
-- Operating system: You are recommended to use Linux.
+* Operating system: You are recommended to use Linux.
 In case you want to use Windows, we stronge encourage you to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 We are going to update the project to support MacOS in near future.

-- GNU build utilities (GCC 5+ and Make).
+* GNU build utilities (G++ 5+ and Make).

-- Intel MKL
+* Intel MKL

+* Eigen 3

+* Boost C++ Libraries

-* The commands listed below are test in Ubuntu 20.10 but should work on other modern Linux distributions.
+**NOTE:** Commands listed below are tested in *Ubuntu 20.10*, but should work on other modern Linux distributions.

 ## Installation
-1. Clone the project using the following commnad. git clone github.com/mjdousti/Therminator && cd Therminator
+1. Clone the project using the following commnad. git clone https://github.com/mjdousti/Therminator && cd Therminator
 2. Install the requirements using this command:

         sudo apt install build-essential libmkl-dev libboost1.71-dev libeigen3-dev